p-nerd/yoshop/README.md

 # yoshop

-A full feature e-commerce app from scratch using MERN Stack
+A full feature e-commerce app from scratch using MERN Stack.

-I build this project via following [Brad Traversy](https://www.linkedin.com/in/bradtraversy/) Udemy course called [MERN eCommerce From Scratch
-](https://www.udemy.com/course/mern-ecommerce/).
-But I changed code, folder structure and logic with my own way.
-So it not just copy.
+I build this project by following [Brad Traversy](https://www.linkedin.com/in/bradtraversy/) Udemy course called [MERN eCommerce From Scratch](https://www.udemy.com/course/mern-ecommerce/).
+But I changed the code, folder structure, and logic in my own way.
+So it is not just another copy.

 ## Links